tidalcycles/tidalcycles.github.io/_patterns/synths.md

 ~~~haskell
 d1 $ n "c5 d5*2" # s "supersaw"
 ~~~

+> For half tones you add the susfixes "f" or "s" (flat or sharp) to the note in question.
+Example: Fm chord (f af c).

 {: .render}

 You can also specify note numbers with `n`, but where `0` is middle c (rather than `60` with `midinote`).